chikai-io/contract-interface/README.md

 # Near Contract Interface

-This is a WIP fork of [near-sdk-macros](https://github.com/near/near-sdk-rs/tree/master/near-sdk-macros) that enables generics for [Near contracts](https://docs.near.org/docs/develop/contracts/overview).
+_This is a WIP fork of [near-sdk-macros](https://github.com/near/near-sdk-rs/tree/master/near-sdk-macros) that enables generics for [Near contracts](https://docs.near.org/docs/develop/contracts/overview)._

 ## Motivation

-Please see [near-sdk-rs#606](https://github.com/near/near-sdk-rs/issues/606) and the features below for more details.
+Please see [near-sdk-rs#606](https://github.com/near/near-sdk-rs/issues/606) and the following features for more details.

 ## Features